sergeyyarkov/next-apollo-graphql-setup/README.md

 </Query>
 ```

-Use the `withApollo` HOC to wrap your pages.
+Use the `withData` HOC to wrap your pages.
 ```jsx

 // ./frontend/pages/articles.js